NetBSD: Compatibility with other operating systems

 At the source code level, NetBSD is very nearly entirely compliant with POSIX.1 (IEEE 1003.1-1990) standard and mostly compliant with POSIX.2 (IEEE 1003.2-1992).

 NetBSD provides system call-level binary compatibility on the appropriate processor architectures with its previous releases, but also with several other UNIX-derived and UNIX-like operating systems, including Linux, and other 4.3BSD derivatives like SunOS 4.
 This allows NetBSD users to run many applications that are only distributed in binary form for other operating systems, usually with no significant loss of performance.
 Initial support for a Haiku binary compat layer was published on the netbsd-user mailing list.

-A variety of "foreign" disk filesystem formats are also supported in NetBSD, including ZFS, FAT, NTFS, Linux ext2fs, Apple HFS and OS X UFS, RISC OS FileCore/ADFS, AmigaOS Fast File System, IRIX EFS, Version 7 Unix File System, and many more through PUFFS.
+A variety of "foreign" disk filesystem formats are also supported in NetBSD, including ZFS, FAT, NTFS, Linux ext2fs, Apple HFS and Mac OS X UFS, RISC OS FileCore/ADFS, AmigaOS Fast File System, IRIX EFS, Version 7 Unix File System, and many more through PUFFS.

 WINE can be installed on NetBSD through pkgsrc.
 Kernel support for USER_LTD — required for WoW64 — was contributed by Maxime Villard in 2017, allowing Win32 applications to be executed on amd64.
 The amd64 port of wine for NetBSD was completed by Naveen Narayanan as part of GSoC 2019.